mariedabee/Program/README.md

+Creational design pattern:
-Prototype Design Pattern (crational pattern), Code explanation:
+Prototype Design Pattern, Code explanation:
 1. Card, StudentCard, TeacherCard:
    Abstract class Card (parent class): this class represents the prototype for this pattern.
    The "StudentCard", and "TeacherCard" represent the Prototype registry of this pattern.
 They  are subclasses that can access the parent "Card" class with its protected attribute "Cardtype", each subclass will set a value to the cardtype: Cardtype= "student" or "teacher" .